NervanaSystems/ngraph-python/doc/source/transformer_usage.rst

 Transformers
 ************

-Transformers are used to convert the ``Op`` graph into a backend-specific executable format.
-Once the graph has been defined, one or more computations are created using a transformer.
-Computations are handles to executable objects created by the transformer, which can be called to evaluate a subset of the entire graph.
-All transformers must implement a common abstract interface that allows users to easily switch between backends without altering their computation graph definition.
+The term *transformer* refers to all operations related to running computations, from compilation to execution, that are defined by a graph on a backend.
+Since any subset of the graph represents a potential computation, the graph should be thought of as a template for computations related to some particular model.
+For example, the core of a model is its inference graph.
+An optimizer extends the inference graph by adding the derivative computations and variable updates.
+The extended graph includes the computations used for both inference and for training.

+The transformer method ``computation`` is used to specify a subgraph to be computed.
+This method needs one or more result graph nodes that need to be computed; their values will be returned when the computation is executed.
+The computation also needs a parameter list of nodes that will receive the arguments when the computation is called.
+This parameter list must include all the ``placeholder`` nodes that contribute to the computed nodes.
+You can include include additional nodes, such as variables, by setting the ``is_input`` attribute to ``True``.
+The ``computation`` method returns a function that expects tensors for each parameter and returns tensors for each value-producing result node.

 Transformers are currently provided for the following backends:

-- CPUs (via NumPy)
+- CPUs (via NumPy and MKL-DNN)
 - NVIDIA* GPUs (via PyCUDA)

-Additional transformers will be implemented for other backends in the future.

 Transformer creation
 ====================

-You should create transformers using the factory interface in ``ngraph.transformers.base``:
+You should create transformers using the factory interface in ``ngraph.transformers.base``, as shown:

 .. code-block:: python

     from ngraph.transformers import make_transformer
     transformer = make_transformer()

-This creates a transformer using the default factory (CPU).
-It is possible to manually set the transformer factory to control the target backend.
-The transformer API provides functionality to enumerate the available transformers to assist with this:
+This creates a transformer using the default transformer factory (CPU).
+You can manually set the transformer factory to control the target backend.
+The transformer API provides functionality to enumerate the available transformers to assist with this, as shown below:

 .. code-block:: python